-Ship tips over at Edinburgh port, injuring dozens
+Ship Tips Over at Edinburgh Port, Injuring Dozens

 Published

+A research vessel previously owned by the Microsoft co-founder Paul G. Allen became dislodged while docked.
+The cause of the accident was under investigation.Full Article

-A research ship previously owned by Paul Allen toppled onto its side while at dock in Edinburgh, Scotland, leaving dozens of people injured.
+A research ship previously owned by Paul Allen toppled onto its side while at dock in Edinburgh, Scotland, leaving dozens of people..